Rewriting Structured Cospans: Background Material: DPO Rewriting and Structured Cospans

-Every topos supports a rich rewriting theory.
-This fact underpins our efforts to introduce rewriting to structured cospans.
-And so, in this section, we reintroduce the notion of structured cospans and find sufficient conditions for them to form a topos.

-Baez and Courser \cite{bc_strCsp} introduced structured cospans as a framework to study open systems.
-A system is \df{open} when equipped with a mechanism by which it can connect to any compatible system.
+Baez and Courser \cite{StructuredCospans} introduced structured cospans as a framework to study open networks.
+A network is \df{open} when equipped with a mechanism by which it can connect to any compatible network.
 For example, a vacuum cleaner can connect with the electrical grid via an electrical socket.
-A pulley system can connect to a mechanical motor.
-An open system stands in contrast to a closed system that cannot interact with its outside environment.
+A pulley network can connect to a mechanical motor.
+An open network stands in contrast to a closed network that cannot interact with its outside environment.

-In order to rewrite structured cospans in the sense of Section {\ref{sec:RewriteTopoi}}, they must form a topos.
-To achieve this, we impose stronger conditions than given by Baez and Courser.
-To specify these conditions, we use what is known as a geometric morphism.
-This is an adjunction between topoi with $ L $ left exact.